prasannasPitch/Projects_Self_Driving_Car/Lane_Finding_Basic/README.md

 **Case III - Anomaly Case**

 Since all the point are considered for finding the best fitting line, if there is a disturbance (shadows or patches misleading to false edge) present in the image, best fitting line affected a lot.
-For example, in a situation by which right edge is missing but there is some misleading patch, then my algorithm would consider it as a potential edge and line value will be calculated.
+For example, in a situation by which right edge is missing but there is some misleading patch (like shadows or reflections in below image), then my algorithm would consider it as a potential edge and line value will be calculated.
 So detected line will differ vastly from the real lane.
 To handle this I have used the following strategy.
 Whenever there is a change in intercept (or slope), there is a minimum threshold within which it is considered as a normal change.
 Anything more than the allowable change is considered as an anomaly situation.
 To handle this anomaly situation, again I use the same waay of using the previous confident line explained above.

 ![patches](https://user-images.githubusercontent.com/37708330/45771696-16242400-bc46-11e8-9ff1-fecbd877e4b5.png)